djcrock/putter/README.md

 Be default, Putter serves the `index.html` file from the current directory and archives the previous version of the wiki to `old/` whenever a new version is saved.
 This behavior is configurable via command line flags.

 Note that the entire wiki is re-uploaded with each save.
-TiddlyWiki's autosaving feature (`$:/config/AutoSave`) may be disabled to save bandwidth.
+TiddlyWiki's [automatic saving feature](https://tiddlywiki.com/static/AutoSave.html) (`$:/config/AutoSave`) can be disabled to save bandwidth.

 ## Usage